tobiscr/application-connector-manager/docs/user/tutorials/01-30-register-secured-api.md

       type: API
 ```

-> **NOTE:** It is assumed that the CSRF token endpoint service uses the same credentials as the target API.
+> **NOTE:** The example assumes that the CSRF token endpoint service uses the same credentials as the target API.

 This is an example of the Secret containing credentials: